tschlott5572/thomboy/README.md

 - 👋 Hi, I’m @thomboy
-- 👀 I’m interested in Netwworks, Security, Cloud, Terraform, Ansible
+- 👀 I’m interested in Network, Security, Cloud, Terraform, Ansible and any kind of automation
 - 🌱 I’m currently learning Terraform